Food Studies Graduate Certificate

 The four-course Food Studies certificate program is a good choice for those who may not be in a position to commit to a full degree program.
 However, because the certificate program shares courses with the Master of Liberal Arts in Gastronomy, students who are accepted into the MLA in Gastronomy program may apply 16 credits toward their degree requirements.

 The certificate can be completed on a part-time basis in one year by taking two courses per semester.
-A number of courses are offered online or in the blended, eLive format for students who seek greater flexibility.
+Occasional courses are offered online for students who wish to complete their certificate at a distance.
 Look for sections “OL” or “EL” in the course descriptions.

 Students who complete the Graduate Certificate in Food Studies will be able to demonstrate: